adamcandy/QGIS-Meshing/README.md

 Contributions to the plugins are very welcome.
 Get involved!

+Development follows the model described at [http://nvie.com/git-model](http://nvie.com/git-model), with the main development branch named 'dev' and tested development branches prefixed with 'dev-'.

 * Please fork the main repository (e.g. with this [link](https://github.com/adamcandy/QGIS-Meshing/fork)).

 * Branch from the master (ideally prefixed 'dev') and make the code changes, ensuring all tests pass.